Guide: Understanding, preventing and treating an irritated vulva

 6. Trauma

-Rubbing clothes
+Rubbing of clothes

 Hair removal or shaving